Meaning Behind Rumi’s Quote: What Strikes the Oyster Shell Does Not Damage the Pearl

 “Everyone is so afraid of death, but the real Sufis just laugh: nothing tyrannizes their hearts.
 What strikes the oyster shell does not damage the pearl.”Rumi

 You must have read this quote somewhere and now you are wondering what Rumi is trying to say.
 Well, read this article till the end and find out the meaning behind what strikes the oyster shell and does not damage the pearl.
+Also do not forget to read the best Rumi Quotes which I have compiled from the web just for you.

 Meaning: “What Strikes the Oyster Shell Does Not Damage the Pearl”